WinVector/Examples/rebalance/Prevalence_Adjustment.md

 |      0.500 | 0.6666667 |
 |      0.875 | 0.8750000 |

-Notice that on the original data set when the prediction is `0.125` the expected value of the outcome is `0.125`.
-The correction then moves these predictions by exactly the same amount the data re-weighting moves the frequency of the matching rows: from `0.125` to `0.219`, so the adjusted predictions match the adjusted frequencies.
-If all predictions had this perfect match, all row-groups would get matching totals and the model would be globally unbiased.

-However, the model didn’t exactly match frequencies on all prediction ranges.
-It had on its original data set undesirable structure in the residuals.
-On these row-groups where the prediction doesn’t match the frequency on the original data set, the scaling of the correction isn’t the same as the scaling due to re-sampling and value move around.
-Unless additional balance conditions are met, the expected value of the new predictor is not the expected value of the new outcome.
+Notice that prediction groups that were perfect in the original (`0.125`, and `0.875`) do match the truth expectation in the re-sampled data set.
+The idea is in this case the resampling is the exact same adjustment as the shift, so things that matched before adjustment match after adjustment.

+For prediction groups that were not perfect in the original (`0.250` and `0.500`) the re-scaling of data moves the answer proportional the actual prevelance seen and the shifting of the prediction operates at the different rate predicted by the model.
+The sigmoid has different shapes in different regions, so the two estimates move at different rates.
+As we have seen, groups that compensated for each other in the original may fall out of sync and not compensate for each other after transform.
+The `0.250` prediction group was over-predicting in the original data frame, and the `0.500` groups was under-predicting in the original data frame.
+At the exact counts in the original data frame these two erros canceled, after transform the cancellation was maintained.

 The point is: the idea that the Bayes’ correction gets the expected value right is something we have to check.
-The obvious way to establish it would be to insist the mode obey very strong additional per-prediction range balance conditions.
-These conditions are typically not all met in production unless one has taken extra care to [calibrate the model](https://en.wikipedia.org/wiki/Platt_scaling) (perhaps through isotonic regression, but even this will fail if the model has order-reversals; binning the predictions and using a nested model can
+The obvious way to establish it would be to insist the mode obey *very* strong additional per-prediction range balance conditions.
+These conditions are typically not all met in production, unless one has taken extra care to [calibrate the model](https://en.wikipedia.org/wiki/Platt_scaling) (perhaps through isotonic regression, but even this will fail if the model has order-reversals; binning the predictions and using a nested model can